Chloe Smith: Parliamentary career

 During the campaign for the 2015 general election, Smith was mocked by political opponents for quoting a constituent's letter in her election literature.
 The letter said she seemed "to act more like a Socialist than a Conservative".
 Smith responded: "Clearly I am not a socialist.
 I am a proud Conservative.
 What the letter writer was saying was my work can appeal across party lines".

-She retained her Norwich North seat in the snap 2017 general election, taking 21,900 votes, ahead of Labour's Chris Jones by 507 votes.
+At the 2015 general election, Smith was again re-elected, with an increased vote share of 43.7% and an increased majority of 4,463.

+At the snap 2017 general election, Smith was again re-elected with an increased vote share of 47.7% and a decreased majority of 507.
 Following the election, she was appointed as Parliamentary Under Secretary of State for Northern Ireland working under James Brokenshire.

 In January 2018, during the 2018 British cabinet reshuffle by Theresa May, Smith was appointed Parliamentary Secretary for the Constitution, a role she had previously held under David Cameron.
 In February 2020, Smith was promoted to Minister of State by Boris Johnson.

 In August 2019, Smith was the victim of an anthrax scare in which she was sent a package of white powder.

+At the 2019 general election, Smith was again re-elected, with an increased vote share of 50.5% and an increased majority of 4,738.

 In September 2021, during the cabinet reshuffle, Smith became Minister of State for Disabled People, Work and Health at the Department for Work and Pensions.

 On 6 September 2022, the then-Prime Minister Liz Truss appointed Smith as Secretary of State for Work and Pensions.
-She was sworn-in as a member of the Privy Council on 13 September 2022 at Buckingham Palace following her appointment. entitling her to the honorific prefix "The Right Honourable" for Life.
+She was sworn in as a member of the Privy Council on 13 September 2022 at Buckingham Palace following her appointment. entitling her to the honorific prefix "The Right Honourable" for Life.

 On 25 October 2022, following the appointment of Rishi Sunak as Prime Minister, Smith returned to the backbenches.

-On 22 November 2022 Smith announced that she would not stand for election to Parliament at the next general election.
+On 22 November 2022 Smith announced that she would not stand for election to Parliament at the 2024 general election.

+From 28 April 2023 to 19 July 2023, Smith was the temporary Secretary of State for Science, Innovation and Technology during Michelle Donelan's maternity leave in accordance with the Ministerial and other Maternity Allowances Act 2021.